-In order to work together effectively, the safeguarding partners with other local organisations and agencies should develop processes that:
+To work together effectively, the Safeguarding Partners with other local organisations and agencies should develop processes that;

 The role of independent scrutiny is to provide assurance in judging the effectiveness of multi-agency arrangements to safeguard and promote the welfare of all children in a local area, including arrangements to identify and review serious child safeguarding cases.

-A key role of the independent scrutineer is to consider how effectively local arrangements are working for children and families as well as for practitioners, and how well the safeguarding partners are providing strong leadership and agree with the safeguarding partners how this will be reported.
-Locally this is reported via Safeguarding Partnership Annaul Reports.
+A key role of an independent scrutineer is to consider how effectively local arrangements are working for children and families as well as for practitioners, and how well the safeguarding partners are providing strong leadership and agree with the safeguarding partners how this will be reported.
+Locally this is reported via Safeguarding Partnership Annual Reports.

 Relevant agencies are those organisations and agencies whose involvement the safeguarding partners consider is required to safeguard and promote the welfare of local children.